The Extractive Industries Transparency Initiative in Germany

 - A Secretariat and multi-stakeholder group (MSG), comprising representatives of the government, the private sector and civil society, have been set up to implement EITI in Germany.

-- The multi-stakeholder group produces an EITI report containing information about the German raw materials sector and the key financial flows between the state and businesses.
+- The multi-stakeholder group produces a yearly EITI report containing information about the German raw materials sector and the key financial flows between the state and businesses.

 - The report achieves a unique level of data transparency in the raw materials sector and thus establishes the basis for more accountability.